sebastianangermund/home_service/django_web_server/home_server/README.md

 * [THINGS] A data file should be added to analytics automatically when a led is created
     - Add a field that is automatically put to "active" when LedLigh changes from state "-" to either "on" or "off"
 * [ARDUINO] Add ping to ESP
+* [ENV] Put project in docker container
+    - Debian?
+Ubuntu?
+    - Set up a cron job that can run manage commands periodically

+* [THINGS] analytic things should update states automatically in some time interval (if status is active)
+    - create manage command for scheduler tasks and run via cron jobs